tensargh/mtgleague/docs/environment-setup.md

 For production (Vercel), add these same environment variables in:
 1. Vercel project dashboard
 2. Settings → Environment Variables
 3. Add each variable with the same names as above

+### Vercel Environment Variables
+Vercel automatically provides:
+- `VERCEL_URL` - Your deployment URL
+- `VERCEL_ENV` - Environment (`production`, `preview`, `development`)

+The app uses these to automatically generate correct invite links.